14 Mar 3 stars for Sweden: Restaurant Frantzén

 The journey continues…

 The secret in life is to know when to get off your ride, as well as when to get on it.
 Just when the moment peaked (the time to get off), I was accompanied along the corridor, down one flight of narrow stairs to the kitchen.
-It was here that I was personally greeted by Björn, and then I took my seat at the end of the L-shaped bar, ready for the performance.
+It was here that I was personally greeted by Björn.
+I then took my seat at the end of the L-shaped bar, ready for the performance.

 As I began to watch the chefs prepare our meal, their synchronisation started to mesmerise me, to the beat of the music.
 I last recalled such a synchronisation between the Kodo drummers from Japan who had performed in London the year before.